Khalsa Fauj: Guru Gobind Singh

-The Khalsa Fauj frequently warred with the Mughal empire and Rajas belonging to various Hill States of the Shivalik Hills.
+The Khalsa Fauj frequently warred with the Mughal Empire and Rajas belonging to various Hill States of the Shivalik Hills.
 The army had to relocate from Anandpur in 1704.
-A short-lived reconciliation between the Mughals and Sikhs occurred in 1707, when Gobind Singh and his Khalsa Fauj spent around 10 months encamped alongside the imperial Mughal army of Bahadur Shah whilst the latter was campaigning in Rajasthan.
+A short-lived reconciliation between the Mughals and Sikhs occurred in 1707, when Gobind Singh and his Khalsa Fauj spent around 10 months encamped alongside the Imperial Mughal Army of Bahadur Shah whilst the latter was campaigning in Rajasthan.
 However, Gobind Singh felt that the Mughal emperor was avoiding having discussions with him on the issue of Punjab and therefore he sent Banda Singh Bahadur to the northwest to place pressure on the Mughals.

 Banda Singh Bahadur

 Banda Singh Bahadur had been given the mantle of leadership by the Guru himself when he was blessed with five arrows from the Guru's own quiver as a symbol of victory.
-The Guru saw potential in Banda as a warrior against tyranny and injustice, therefore he prepared him for future missions and assigned a group of Panj Piare (five beloved ones), consisting of Binod Singh, Kahan Singh, Baj Singh, Daya Singh, and Ram Singh, to assist the newly converted Sikh in his affairs, alongside 20 other Sikh warriors.
-Banda Singh was promoted to jathedar of the panth (general of the Khalsa Fauj) on 5 October 1708 by the Guru.
+The Guru saw potential in Banda as a warrior against tyranny and injustice, therefore he prepared him for future missions and assigned a group of Panj Pyare (five beloved ones), consisting of Binod Singh, Kahan Singh, Baj Singh, Daya Singh, and Ram Singh, to assist the newly converted Sikh in his affairs, alongside 20 other Sikh warriors.
+Banda Singh was promoted to Jathedar of the Panth (General of the Khalsa) on 5 October 1708 by the Guru.
 Banda and his retinue were instructed to go to Sirhind to take revenge for the tyranny of the local Mughal governor of the area.
 After the passing of Guru Gobind Singh at Nanded in the Deccan (located modern-day Maharashtra), Banda Singh Bahadur became the caretaker of the Khalsa Fauj.
 He would go on to rebel against the Mughal empire and form the first sovereign Sikh republican state, ruling over parts of the Punjab, especially in the southeastern regions, albeit the polity was a short-lived one.
 Most of the recruits into the Khalsa Fauj during the years of Banda's reign drew from the Jat peasantry.
-The headquarters at this time was Sadhaura.
+The headquarters at this time was Lohgarh.
 Banda and 2,000 of his followers were captured and publicly executed in 1716 by the Mughals.